Opentrons/opentrons/api/docs/v2/new_examples.rst

 Basic Method
 ------------

 This protocol uses some :ref:`basic commands <v2-atomic-commands>` to tell the robot, explicitly, where to go to aspirate and dispense liquid.
-These include the :py:meth:`~.InstrumentContext.pick_up_tip`, :py:meth:`~.InstrumentContext.aspirate`, and :py:meth:`~.InstrumentContext.dispense` methods.
+These commands include the :py:meth:`~.InstrumentContext.pick_up_tip`, :py:meth:`~.InstrumentContext.aspirate`, and :py:meth:`~.InstrumentContext.dispense` methods.

 .. tabs::